Disclosure and HIV

 • Meet only in public with the person to whom you are disclosing until you feel safe

 • If possible, avoid intimate contact without disclosing ahead of time.
-The risk of violence may be greater if a person feels you knowingly put them at risk or lied to them.
+The chance of violence may be greater if a person feels they were vulnerable to HIV or feels they were lied to.

 Dating